-Eating Vegetables and Fruits
+2. Eating Vegetables and Fruits

 Include plenty of fruits and vegetables in your normal diet.
 Eat fruits containing vitamin c, that will provide plenty of energy.
-You can club lots of fruits and eat as an enjoyable fruit diet for summer salad.
-Even blending some fruits to make fruit juices.
+You can club lots of fruits and eat as an enjoyable fruit diet for a summer salad.

-Fruits like Black Currants, Breadfruit, Grapefruit, Guava, Kiwi, Lychee, Mulberries, Orange, Papaya, Passion fruit, Pineapple, Strawberries watermelon, plums, mangoes, pears, and berries are good to beat summer heat.
+Fruits like Black Currants, Breadfruit, Grapefruit, Guava, Kiwi, Lychee, Mulberries, Orange, Papaya, Passion fruit, Pineapple, Strawberries watermelon, plums, mangoes, pears, and berries are good to beat the summer heat.

-Summer Diet Recipes
+3. Summer Diet Recipes

 Avoid food that is oily, fatty, and fried.
-The food that contains a lot of spices, and pungent taste should be kept away.
+The food that contains a lot of spices and pungent taste should be kept away.
 Do not consume dry or leftover food, as they contain harmful bacteria.
 Eat fresh food that is prepared just an hour before.

 Eat lots of steamed vegetables rather than savoring on fried and cooked veggies.
-Light and easy to digest foods such as natural milk, mint and coriander herbal tea’s ayurveda does not recommend citrus fruits, which worsen Pitta.
+Light and easy to digest foods such as natural milk, mint, and coriander herbal tea’s Ayurveda does not recommend citrus fruits, which worsen Pitta.

 Lightly cooked foods are best such basmati rice with sauteed sprouted mung beans known as Kitchari and a green leafy vegetable.
 Avoid dark meats you may replace with white meat once a week, garlic, tomato salty and sour taste.saffron is a very excellent spice to use in Summer’s food as it calms Pitta.

 Cut down the consumption of tea, coffee, or carbonated beverages.
-Reduce the use of alcohol throughout summers.
-Carbonated beverage contains acids that cause your more dehydrated.
-Even the caffeine in coffee prompts the dehydration in your body.
+Reduce the use of alcohol throughout the summers.
+The carbonated beverage contains acids that cause you more dehydrated.

 Besides this other sarbat are made of sugar Indian gooseberry, kokum, and raw mangoes.
 You may as well enjoy herbal tea, that provides huge relaxation and energy.